Retention Analysis

 Supported Retention Types

 Currently, Hackle provides N-day and Unbounded retention types.
-You can select the appropriate type depending on the service type to get the desired results.
+You can select the appropriate type depending on the service to get the desired results.

 1. N-day Retention: